When It Happens Panel Get involved: send your photos, videos, news & views by texting 'OXFORD NEWS' to 80360 or email

 Tributes to death crash policewoman

-Her commander in Derry, Chief Superintendent Stephen Cargin, paid tribute to her.
-He said: "She was enthusiastic, bubbly and had a beautiful personality.
+Chief Superintendent Stephen Cargin, said: "She was enthusiastic, bubbly and had a beautiful personality.
 She was just loved by her colleagues and she turned that love to the community she served."

-Police had been hunting for two males that had made off from the scene in the direction of the Ebrington area.
-The arrested men are aged 23 and 25.
-They are currently being questioned in police custody.
-The Toyota was stolen in the Gobnascale area of Derry at around 3am.
+Police had been hunting for two men who made off from the scene in the direction of the Ebrington area.
+The Toyota was stolen in the Gobnascale area of Derry around 3am.

 Mr Cargin appealed to anyone who had seen the vehicle from that time, or who witnessed the crash, to come forward.
 The Northern Ireland Police Ombudsman's office has been informed.